sugarlabs/sugar-docs/src/contributing.md

 ### Making commits

 Change files, and commit.
 Commit messages are kept by git, and are used later when problems are being solved.
-When writing a commit message;
+When writing a commit message:

 1. start with a one line summary of the change;
 2. leave a blank line after the summary;